 - Try authentic Maori food at Mataatua or with NATIVConnectioNZ

 - Do a fudge tasting at Tui Aotearoa

 - Pick up some Bay of Plenty chocolates at Scilla Chocolates.

-The Best Accommodation in Whakatane with Restaurants
+Accommodations in Whakatane with the Best Restaurants

 Day 7 – Whakatane to Gisborne

 Travel time: 2 h 45 mins

 Take the stunning journey from Whakatane through the Waioeka Gorge to Gisborne following Opotiki to Gisborne via The Waioeka Gorge: 8 Epic Stops! for things to do.